Skip To Main Content

 US_cFAQ_RETA055E_ONGOING_SYNERGY-OUTCOMES_PH3_MASHen-US

-What is the SYNERGY-Outcomes Clinical Study?
+What is the SYNERGY-Outcomes Phase 3 Study for MASLD?

 SYNERGY-Outcomes is an ongoing phase 3 study designed to simultaneously assess retatrutide and tirzepatide treatment for the prevention of major adverse liver outcomes (MALO) in adults with high-risk MASLD.
 Using a master protocol, participants will be randomly assigned to receive either